-Note that the Single Sign On can only be used on intranet, precisely in network where the Web server and clients are running in the same domain, clients have a valid account in the domain and are logged in under this account.
-Windows network is o.k. for SSO running and testing.
-In any case you can not use SSO on the Internet.
+Remind of, that it is possible to use Single Sign On only in intranet, more precisely in the net, where web server and clients are running in same domain and clients have valid accounts in this domain and clients are regulary logged to this domain.
+It is impossible to use SSO in Internet.

 Now let's go into promised Single Sign On.
 Configuration is done on web server, not on client.
 Start up IIS console, and go to desired directory or file, to which you want to set up security and select Properties in context menu.

 Now select Directory Security tab, here in part Anonymous access and autentication control click on button Edit and next window opens: Autentication Method.
 Here must be checked only one single item Integrated Windows autentication.
 Older systems call this item as NTLM, or Chalenge Response.

 At this way of autentication server requires user account name (for user who requests the page in that directory).
 Only encrypted user account name is sent over network, not user password.
 Because at request of secured page communication between server and client is done in several additional steps, response time is always slower, than request for pages which have granted anonymous access.
 Therefore use secured setup only for that directories, or single files (scripts), where it is really necessary to autenticate user.

 For testing of Single Sign On function you can use following subroutine, which is placed on intranet server into secured directory and request this script from different PC.
 Routine writes out all server variables.
 In variable LOGON_USER you can find the account name of PC from which routine is called.
 If there is IP address in that variable, setting of security is not correct.
 If calling ends up with error 401.1, probably this PC is not correctly logged in to domain.
 Script is written in ASP.Clasic.